slackapi/bolt-js/docs/_future/deploy_your_app.md

 Before you can deploy a Bolt app to Heroku, you'll need a working Bolt app.
 If you haven't created one yet, [go ahead and make one](/bolt-js/future/getting-started#create-app)!
 If you already have an app and want features of the next-generation platform, check out the [Bolt for JavaScript setup guide](/bolt-js/future/setup-existing-app).

-Additionally, you will need to have at least one Trigger created for your application to confirm that your application has successfully deployed to Heroku.
-If you haven't created one yet, you can learn about [the different types of Triggers](/bolt-js/future/triggers#types) and [how to create a Trigger](/bolt-js/future/triggers#create) for tapping into your Workflows.
+Additionally, you will need to have at least one trigger created for your application to confirm that your application has successfully deployed to Heroku.
+If you haven't created one yet, you can learn about [the different types of triggers](/bolt-js/future/triggers#types) and [how to create a trigger](/bolt-js/future/triggers#create) for tapping into your workflows.

 > 💡 List your application's existing triggers by running `slack triggers list` in your project directory and selecting a workspace where it is installed!

-With your app and Trigger created, you can now use the `slack run` command to make sure your app starts successfully and appropriately responds to Triggers from your machine.
+With your app and trigger created, you can now use the `slack run` command to make sure your app starts successfully and appropriately responds to triggers from your machine.

 Since we're deploying to Heroku, having a Heroku account will also be useful.
 If you don't have one, [create one here](https://signup.heroku.com/).